-The BS Program is a new program that Virscend University plans to start in the Fall of 2022.
-This program is designed for students with an Associate Degree that are looking to receive a Bachelor's Degree in Business Administration.
+This is a new program that Virscend University plans to start in the Fall of 2023.
+This program is designed for students with an Associate Degree that are looking to receive a Bachelor Degree in Business Administration.
 Please read the information below and contact The Admissions Department for further information at (909) 502-6252 or email admission@virscend.com.

-Course Course Name Course Description & Objectives BA 300 Introduction to Economics (3 units) Economics terms, concepts, theories, models and practice.
+Course # Course Name Course Description & Objectives BA 300 Introduction to Economics (3 units) Economics terms, concepts, theories, models and practice.
 Money and banking, price changes, national income analysis, business cycles, economic growth, fiscal and monetary policy, international trade.
-Objectives: - Demonstrate the understanding of the definitions of the concepts, theories and models of economics. - Solving problems by applying the principles, theories of economics. - Examine and analyze different economic impacts, consumers' behavior using economic theories and concepts.
+Objectives: Demonstrate the understanding of the definitions of the concepts, theories and models of economics.
+Solving problems by applying the principles, theories of economics.
+Examine and analyze different economic impacts, consumers' behavior using economic theories and concepts.
 Letter grade only (A-F).
-BA 301 Introduction to Business Communicati ons (3 units) Analysis of principles of collecting, organizing, analyzing, and presenting business information.
+BA 301 Introduction to Business Communicatio ns (3 units) Analysis of principles of collecting, organizing, analyzing, and presenting business information.
 Written and oral communications involving problem solving in the business management process.
-Objectives: Demonstrate the understanding of the uses of written and oral communication in the business organization.
-Solving problems through collecting, evaluating, organizing, analyzing, and presenting information using proper style and form.
-Examine and analyze different alternatives by conducting research using a broad range of sources, synthesizing and judging the quality of collected information and collaborate productively in a team environment to produce written documents and deliver oral presentations.
+Objectives: Demonstrate the understanding of the uses of written and oral communication in the business arranization